-Currently, the SS contribution rate for each employee or wage earner in Palau is 6% of the total gross wages earned in each quarter and matched equally 6% by the employer.
-Therefore, a total of 12% of each employee's wages (not exceeding the maximum remuneration as indicated in the Maximum Remuneration table) including owner share, is reported and paid to the SSA at the end of each quarter.
+Effective October 1, 2017, the SS contribution rate for each employee or wage earner in Palau is 7% of the total gross wages earned in each quarter and matched equally 7% by the employer.
+Therefore, a total of 14% of each employee's wages including owner's income or owner share, is reported and paid to the SSA at the end of each quarter.

 Palauan citizens who are full-time farmers, fishermen, and taxi-drivers may also participate in the Social Security program in order to become eligible for Social Security benefits.
 To acquire eligibility for SS benefits, you must declare a minimum of $300 gross wages per quarter and pay as required.

 Efective October 1, 2017, all employees with or without employees are required to report and pay SS contributions on a quarterly basis.
 Read more about how SS contributions are reported and paid for Businesses with Employees and Businesses without Employees.

 - Healthcare Fund

 HCF contributions are relatively new to employers doing business in Palau.
 Deductions for the HCF began in October 2010.
 Funds that become available in employees' Medical Savings Accounts and their eligibility for National Health Insurance are based on these contributions.

 Currently, the HCF contribution rate for each employee or wage earner in Palau is 2.5% of the total gross wages earned in each quarter and matched equally 2.5% by the employer.
-Unlike SS contributions, there is no maximum taxable income that is subject to HCF contributions.
+There is no maximum taxable income that is subject to HCF contributions.
 The employee's 2.5% contributions gets credited into his or her Medical Savings Account (MSA), while the employer's matching 2.5% share gets credited into the pooled account that funds the National Health Insurance (NHI).

 Therefore, an employer must file and pay a total of 5% of each employee's total gross wages, including owner share, to the SSA at the end of every quarter.